vonacht/cd2-docs/docs/enemies.md

 | TimeDilation              | Float           | Speeds up the enemy's attack and movement.
 Please note that time-dilating enemies can be a source of desync. |
 | UsesBiomeVariants         | Boolean           | Enables/disables the biome variants of enemies (eg. Frost Praetorian in Glacial Strata). |
 | WeakpointHP               | Float           | |

+### `Heal` advanced mode
+`Heal` can accept the following advanced settings:

++ `InitialRate`: sets the initial healing if positive or bleed if negative.
++ `FinalRate`: sets the value that will be used after `SwitchAfter` time has passed.
++ `SwitchAfter`: the time at which the `FinalRate` will be used.
+Starts counting on enemy spawn.

+### `Outline` special control
+This module allows to give a permanent outline to an enemy, as if someone had pinged it.
+It is usually used to mark dangerous enemies like breeders or ranged threats so you can see them through walls.
+It accepts two fields: `Enable`, which accepts a boolean, and `Type`, which accepts one of the following: `Enemy` (red outline, default), `Friendly`, `Neutral` and `Item`.

 ### `Direct` special control